m-danya/public-habit-tracker/README.md

 ```

 Credentials for Telegram API, Postgresql and Redis are stored in the `.env`
 file.
-There is an almost ready file called `.env.local` to run bot locally,
+There is an almost ready file called `.env.example` to run bot locally,
 which contains all necessary variables, except for the `BOT_TOKEN`.
 Just copy
 the sample file: